In this short meditation on the Tetragrammaton, John Piper demonstrates that God declares His eternality and utter self-sufficiency by His Name, YHWH.

 As you read this report I would love if you could lend prayers to the vulnerable and the slave of sin, and to the backslider, and all who need His practical rescue from vice, and His redemption for eternal life.
 Please if you read through to the end, please pray mightily and in faith, for all His power and love and mercy to be shed in our communities and around the world.

 Last Monday, though it’s not a very busy party night, I went to Downtown Dallas, to a bar district called Deep Ellum, to feel things out before going down to fully do street witness.
 A homeless man told me there have been “gangs” of preachers there on microphones, who set up every weekend.
-And a young woman told me that there are opposing camps, with the preachers being opposed by another group who dedicated themselves to shouting over them and protesting with an anti-religious message.
+And a young woman told me that there are opposing camps, with the preachers being opposed by another group who set out to shout them down with an anti-religious message.
 So I was very curious about this and looked forward to talking with these preachers.

 I ordered some tracts which received by mail, and got rolls of quarters, to bring one with me every time I go out, because it is good to have something to share with people in need.
 I also ordered free “Living Water” books of the Gospel of John, though I still haven’t received those.

 After praying and surrendering to the Lord to walk with dedication in His will even no matter what I faced, I set out Saturday night by public transit.
 As soon as I got to the train station I saw a young man and as we began talking the Lord really moved to save his life and show him practical love.
 It turned out he was homeless and laboring with a meth and heroin addiction and was at the end of his rope.
 As he told me about his inability to live, even cope as well as other addicts, I told him about how my own desperate darkness in addiction and what the Lord did for me, and how He rescued me from every desire and craving.
 He cried and was willing to talk and get things off his chest.